ramiro/Pocket-Plus-Calibre-Plugin/README.md

 https://github.com/mmagnus/Pocket-Plus-Calibre-Plugin/releases

+* yymmdd [v2.7.5] Remove SECTIONS_BY_DOMAIN_USING_TLD sections functionality that relies on external 'tld' library.
+Remove remnants of TITLE_WITH_TAGS functionality.
+Modernize code.
+* 211024 [v2.7.4] Fix #46 KeyError: u'resolved_title'
 * 210731 [v2.7.3] Replace tld with standard Python way (not as good as tld but works without extra package) if SECTIONS_BY_DOMAIN_USING_TLD = False
 * 201122 [v2.6.3] With fix from @AkashPatel95 #26
 * 200515 [v2.4.0] Auto tags!
 Automatically group articles into Sections based on Pocket's tags.